DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-08-04-variations-for-members-of-the-public.md

 State that your details will not be shared before filling in this section.

-Do not ask for job title, instead ask for their relationship to the person being reported
+Do not ask for job title, instead ask for their relationship to the person being reported.

 ### Person being report details